ajsmth/rn-tools/packages/navigation/readme.md

 ### Tab Navigator

-The `Tabs.Navigator` component also uses `react-native-screens` to handle the tab switching natively.
-The active tab can be changed via the `navigation.setTabIndex` method, however the build in tabbar already handles switching between screens.
+The `Tabs.Navigator` component also uses `react-native-screens` to handle switching between tabs natively.

+The active tab can be changed via the `navigation.setTabIndex` method, however the built in tabbar handles switching between screens out of the box.

 ```tsx
 import { Tabs, navigation, Stack } from "@rn-tools/navigation";